mpuetz/LUKS-unlock-by-usb-ssh-passphrase/index.md

 CC BY-NC-SA 2.0 DE by the forum-guidelines from ubuntuusers.de.
 So its a bit unclear which License to use.
 Because the MIT-License is pretty easy, whereas the CC-License is pretty restrictive it seems to be the most logical decission to use this License for the scripts.
 I hope this is okay with everyone who contributed to the scripts I used.
-If it does not, please feel free to contact me so we can decide how to go on.
+If it is not, please feel free to contact me so we can decide how to go on.